Had your heart set on a particular hotel for ages?

 Google Hotels is so underrated.
 I rarely hear anyone talking about it but it’s very useful for scoping out the best prices.

-You will need to select dates but just put any in, I’ll show you how to change them after.
+You will need to select dates to get the search going but just put any in, I’ll show you how to change them after.

 2) Select a hotel